vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |image40|

-Table containing all the processed geocodes that were placed in the geocode folder.
+Table B7 contains all the processed geocodes that were placed in the geocode folder.

+*Table B7.
+Description of attributes of mesa — tbl_geocode_object*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+